 - At a line in a file (a breakpoint).
 These are the most commonly used stop traps.
 You can set them by clicking in the annotation column to the left of an executable statement in the source code display panel.
-(See the annotation column in Figure 1.)
+(See the annotation column in Figure 1-1.)

 - At an instruction address.

 - On entry to or exit from a function.

-- When a signal is received. - When a system call is made, at either the entry or exit point. - When a given variable or address is written to, read from, or executed (a watchpoint). - At set time intervals (a pollpoint).
+- When a signal is received (a signal trap).

+- When a system call is made, at either the entry or exit point (a system call).

+- When a given variable or address is written to, read from, or executed (a watchpoint).

+- At set time intervals (a pollpoint).

-For more information on traps, refer to Chapter 5, page 69.
+For more information on traps, refer to Chapter 5, "Setting Traps", page 71.

-1.1.3 Viewing Program Data
+Viewing Program Data